hannahmalm/run/notes.md

     - Create Log table - Every log should have a date, userid, etc.
         - have foreign key of user id
     - Rake db:migrate
+    - Does not create models file, but creates the data base, structure of db and the tables to include
 9. Models - The logic of the web app.
 This is where data is manipulated/saved
     - User has many logs
     - User has secure password - see notes below